abhi152/Nimble_tutorial_ble_phy/Ble_Phy_Example_Walkthrough.md

 nimble_port_freertos_init(blecent_host_task);

 ```
-`esp_nimble_enable()` create a task where nimble host will run.It is not strictly necessary to have separate task for NimBLE host, but since something needs to handle default queue.
+`esp_nimble_enable()` create a task where nimble host will run.It is not strictly necessary to have separate task for NimBLE host, but since something needs to handle default queue ,it is easier to create sperate task.